 Once the capsaicin molecule has bound to the TRPV1 receptor, the brain is signaled that a hot or burning event has occurred and, in turn, causes a mild inflammatory reaction meant to repair the cells affected.
 It’s by this reaction that many of capsaicin’s benefits probably occur.

 1. May Be Helpful in Treating Cancer

-Capsaicin has been researched at length in conjunction with its impact on primary effusion lymphoma (PEL).
-This form of non-Hodgkin’s lymphoma is a rare one associated with HIV.
-(4) There’s also some research suggesting that capsaicin can help decrease the size and frequency of certain lung tumors.
-(5)
+There’s also some animal research suggesting that capsaicin can help decrease the size and frequency of certain lung tumors.